Minding Your Movie Business Pro Tips for Emerging Producers

 [Music]

-good evening and welcome to the march on washington film festival spring workshop series
+good evening and welcome to March On spring workshop series

 minding your movie business pro tips for emerging filmmakers i’m broder johnson producer of the